 For detailed information, refer to the Higher Degree by Research Procedure.

-To be recorded on the register of supervisors as a Co-supervisor only, a person must:
+Criteria for addition to the University Register of Supervisors as a Co-supervisor only, a person must:

 To be recorded on the register as a Principal Supervisor, a person must meet all the criteria for co-supervisors, and also: